carboneio/sclone/README.md

 - **Bidirectional mode**: mode to make the source and target buckets identicals.
 - **Job scheduler**: Use the Cron Syntax to start the process every minutes, every 30 minutes or anytime you want.
 - **Optional deletion**: by default deletion is disabled: missing files are added on the source/target bucket.
 When enabled, files are deleted on the source/target bucket.
-- **High speed**: Files transfert is splited into parrallel queues.
-Et the end of each process, the list of file is cached for better performances on the next execution.
+- **High speed**: Files transfers is split into parallel queues.
+At the end of each process, the list of file is cached for better performances on the next execution.
 - **Optional integrity check**: MD5 hashes checked for file integrity.
 Disabled by default.
 - **Metadata preserved**: from s3 to swift or swift to s3, metadatas are preserved/converted automatically.
 - **Production ready**: Battle tested with Terabytes of buckets